We believe in vision for all

 Neil Blumenthal

-Neil Blumenthal has served as Warby Parker's Co-Founder and Co-Chief Executive Officer since 2010, as a member of their board of directors since May 2009, and as the Co-Chair of the board since June 2021.
-Prior to co-founding Warby Parker in 2010, Mr. Blumenthal served as director of the nonprofit social enterprise VisionSpring.
-Mr. Blumenthal currently serves on the boards of Allbirds, Inc., Sweetgreen, Inc., and the nonprofit organizations RxArt, the Mayor’s Fund to Advance New York City, and the Partnership Fund for New York City.
+Neil Blumenthal has served as Warby Parker’s Co-Founder and Co-Chief Executive Officer since 2010, as a member of the Warby Parker board of directors since May 2009, and as the Co-Chair of the Warby Parker board of directors since June 2021.
+In addition, Mr. Blumenthal currently serves on the board of directors of Allbirds, Inc., a footwear and apparel company, Sweetgreen, Inc., a mission-driven food brand, and the nonprofit organizations the Partnership Fund for New York City, Robin Hood and Tech:NYC.
+Mr. Blumenthal has also served as a General Partner of Good Friends, LLC, a venture capital firm, since September 2019.

 Dave Gilboa